zng-ui/zng/TODO/_current.md

 # Localization

-* Implement pseudo-localization test mode.
+* Implement pseudo-localization.
+    - Title and icon does not change for pseudo.

 * Implement system lang.
     - Var in `L10N`.